SabeloMkhwanzi/ReactJS-Todo/README.md

 This React tutorial React for beginners series.
 [Full Tutorial here by Ibaslogic](https://ibaslogic.com/react-tutorial-for-beginners/)

-1 – React Tutorial: The Beginner's Guide to Learning React in 2020 2 – Working with React Form and Handling Event 3 – How to implement CSS in Reactjs App 4 – How to Edit Todos Items
+* React Tutorial: The Beginner's Guide to Learning React in 2022
+* Working with React Form and Handling Event 3 – How to implement CSS in Reactjs App
+* How to Edit Todos Items
-5 – Persisting React State in Local Storage
+* Persisting React State in Local Storage
-6 – Getting Started With React Lifecycle Methods
+* Getting Started With React Lifecycle Methods
-7 – Getting Started With React Hooks
+* Getting Started With React Hooks
-9 – Routing With React Router
+* Routing With React Router
-10 – How to add Hamburger Menu in React
+* How to add Hamburger Menu in React
-Part 11 – Deploying React App to GitHub Pages
+* Deploying React App to GitHub Pages

 Presently, three components are managing the stateful behaviour in the components directory.
 The `InputTodo`, `TodoItem` and the `TodoContainer`.